autonity/docs.autonity.org/node-operators/run-aut/index.md

 - The command above creates a temporary container, which is deleted (via the `--rm` flag) when the node is shut down.
 - The hosts `autonity-chaindata` directory is mounted in the container (via the `--volume` option).
 All working data will be saved in this directory and therefore persisted even when the temporary container is removed.
 - The same `autonity-chaindata` directory can thereby be used by both a local binary and the docker image (although not at the same time), allowing administrators to switch between run methods at any time.
-- The hosts `<DIR_PATH>` directory for the `autonitykeys`is mounted in the container (via the `--volume` option).
-The private key will be saved in this directory and therefore persisted even when the temporary container is removed.

 - The `--publish` flag causes incoming connections to the localhost to be forwarded to the container.
 :::